gocheaphosting/easy-paypal-lte/readme.txt

 7. The download page where your buyer is automatically forwarded to.
 8. If the PayPal information is not yet received by your server, your buyer sees this screen where he can retrieve his purchase link.
 (This feature reduces the support load 90%).
 9. The automatic email that your buyer will receive in addition to being forwarded to the download page.
+10. A sample report chart.
+11. A subscription product definition.

 == Installation ==